Sukkot: Protection

-The symbolism of protection embedded in Sukkot finds its initial expression in the historical context of the Israelite exodus from Egypt, emphasizing the Divine watchfulness over the Jewish people even during their lowest spiritual state.
+The symbolism of protection embedded in Sukkot finds its initial expression in the historical context of the Israelite exodus from Egypt, emphasising the Divine watchfulness over the Jewish people even during their lowest spiritual state.
 The command to reside in the temporary sukkah for seven days is intended so that future generations know that God sheltered His people when they departed Egypt.

 The sukkah structure itself serves as a crucial component of the protective symbolism, particularly in relation to the harvest season.
-During the precarious period when the harvest is still in the field and vulnerable to natural threats like frost, flooding, and heat, the need for Divine protection is easily recognized.
-However, once the fruits and grain are safely brought indoors, there is a risk that the farmer will lose awareness of God’s constant involvement.
+During the precarious period when the harvest is still in the field and vulnerable to natural threats like frost, flooding, and heat, the need for Divine protection is easily recognised.
+However, once the fruits and grain are safely brought indoors, there is a risk that the farmer will lose awareness of God's constant involvement.
 To counteract this shift, Jews are commanded to forsake their solid, permanent residence and reside in the temporary sukkah.
-Unlike a house with a solid roof, a hut with a flimsy roof, through which the wind wafts and the stars are visible, forces the resident to be fully cognizant of God’s Divine protection.
+Unlike a house with a solid roof, a hut with a flimsy roof, through which the wind wafts and the stars are visible, forces the resident to be fully cognisant of God's Divine protection.